 Having had both, I will say that LyfeFuel feels like a much more mature product, that is being improved upon.
 We cannot discount how important it is to have a rock-solid company backing up a product…which LyfeFuel definitely has.

 Ka’chava is always a tough comparison as its such high quality product.
 You really taste the difference between the two, if you’ve had them both.
 Not to mention Ka’chava has five flavors, all of which are excellent.

-Now if carb counting is the game, this is a space that UpNourish shines, having only 25% of the amount found in Ka’chava per serving.
-Lets also not forget the value proposition.
+Now if carb counting is the game, this is a space where UpNourish shines, having only 25% of the amount found in Ka’chava per serving.
+Let’s also not forget the value proposition.
 At nearly $5 per serving, it can be a bit much.
 For the price of one bag of Ka’chava ($70), you can get two bags of UpNourish and have enough left over to grab a shaker bottle.

 UpNourish plant-based protein shake is the ONLY plant-based protein provide a complete amino acid profile with the highest protein quality, tested by third-party labs.
 In addition, UpNourish Shake is clean, natural and tasty

 UpNourish Complete Protein Shake provides nutrition support to anyone who lives a vegan or vegetarian life style, is allergic to dairy or sensitive to lactose, or simply just want to enjoy plant nutrition.